xpatchdev/blender-mcp/README.md

 ## Release notes (1.1.0)

 - Added support for Poly Haven assets through their API
+- Added support to prompt 3D models using Hyper3D Rodin
 - For newcomers, you can go straight to Installation.
 For existing users, see the points below
 - Download the latest addon.py file and replace the older one, then add it to Blender
 - Delete the MCP server from Claude and add it back again, and you should be good to go!